theianchia/project-kit-cli/README.md

 ## Usage
 ### Using a `.thor` file

-1. Run `thor list` to see the commands available for a thor task
+1. Run `thor list` or `thor -T` to see a list of available commands for a thor task
   ```sh
 a
 -